 - Use of Tobacco Products - Students may not smoke or use other forms of tobacco products on College property and at College events.
 (Please see the Tobacco-Free Campus Policy, Appendix L of the Student Handbook.)

 - Use or Possession of Drugs and Alcohol - Students may not manufacture, distribute, dispense, possess, use, or be under the influence of a controlled substance or alcohol on College premises or as a part of any College-sponsored activity.
-(Please see the Drug and Alcohol Guidelines, Appendix D of the Student Handbook.)
+(Please see the Drug-Free Campus Policy - Students, Appendix D of the Student Handbook.)

 - Failure to Comply - Students may not fail to comply with the directives of College officials or law enforcement officers during the performance of their duties and/or fail to identify themselves to these persons when requested to do so.
 Failing to respond to a notice of conduct charges is also prohibited.